Build a Fireplace Insert Draft Stopper

 I’m a little bit of a fanatic when it comes to drafts.
-(Remember the time I weather stripped my garage doors?)
+(Remember the time I weather-stripped my garage doors?)
 Over time I’ve addressed most of the pesky cracks and crevices that invite cold air into our home.
 But, there was one draft that I’ve been meaning to serve an eviction notice to since the first winter we lived in our house.
+Today I’ll show you how to build a fireplace insert draft stopper!

 Want to build your own fireplace insert draft stopper?
 It’s not hard and you can complete it in an afternoon!